 The most recent version of A7’s Bar Grip line was originally called the Bar Grip “Full” because the grips fully covered the upper back, shoulders and traps.
 However, since all Bar Grip shirts now have this full coverage, they dropped the “Full” part of the name — and now they’re back to just being called “Bar Grip” shirts.

 You can check out my detailed A7 Bar Grip review here, which is focused on this new and improved version with full coverage.

 The previous version was the Bar Grip 3.0.
 I’ve done two reviews on different styles of the 3.0, in which I gave high praise:

-As great as the 3.0 was (and still is -- I use both frequently), the new, full coverage version Bar Grip is better.
+As great as the 3.0 was (and still is — I use both frequently), the new, full-coverage version of the Bar Grip is better.
 And noticeably so.
 Here are the biggest improvements of the new Bar Grip vs. the Bar Grip 3.0:

 - Thicker, stronger and stickier grips.
 As mentioned above, the new stuff is made from the same grippy material on wide receiver gloves for football.

 - Better Coverage!
 As I already mentioned above, the full coverage is the biggest upgrade from the 3.0 by far.
 The grips now cover the entire upper back.
 This includes a wider surface area (all of the lats/shoulders from the left seam to the right seam) and more height (all the way up to the collar/neck).
 The additional neck coverage makes high bar squats much easier compared to the 3.0.